jacebenson/jace.pro/content/post/2017-08-15-workflow/index.md

   R1-->E0;
 ```

-Last but not least, because I think you should avoid checking out
+Last but not least, because you should avoid checking out
 workflows, always use events in workflows if you need a workflow to
 generate a notification.
-There are some additional steps to take to do
+There are some extra steps to take to do
 this but it's well worth it because now you can use the notification
 records how they are for the rest of the system, you can generate the
 notification without the workflow by running the following in a business